National Highway 1 (Myanmar)

 National Highway 1 (NH 1) is a national highway in Myanmar.
-The road runs north-south across the Malay Peninsula, from Kawthaung in the far south along the coast to Payagyi (near Yangon).
+The road runs north-south across the Malay Peninsula, from Kawthaung in the far south along the coast to Payagyi.
 At 1,193 kilometers, it is the longest national highway in Myanmar.

 Route description

-National Highway 1 runs along the coast of southern Myanmar, in the narrow strip of land wedged between the Indian Ocean and the mountains on the border with Thailand.
+National Highway 1 runs along the coast of southern Myanmar, in the narrow strip of land wedged between the Andaman Sea and the Tenasserim Hills on the border with Thailand.
 The route begins in Kawthaung, Myanmar's southernmost city, on a peninsula opposite the border with Thailand.
 The road runs north through tropical rainforest, initially flanked by mountain ranges.
 The road is very winding and of poor quality, but it is paved.
 NH 1 runs through the coastal area and therefore has several large bridges.
 The road runs slightly inland from the small town of Myeik and also passes just outside Dawei.

 North of Dawei, National Highway 1 is less winding and runs through somewhat flatter terrain with longer, straight stretches.
 The road often runs along the foothills of mountain ranges further east.
 In the town of Mawlamyine, a combined Thanlwin Bridge, over 2.5 kilometers long, crosses a river delta.
 The road then skirts the Gulf of Martaban and turns west, ending at National Highway 12 at Payagyi, 80 kilometers north of Yangon.